"We’re Good to Go" Terms and Conditions

 “BTA” means the British Tourist Authority trading as VisitBritain/ BTA (incorporated under The Development of Tourism Act 1969 as the British Tourist Authority) of 151 Buckingham Palace Road, London SW1W 9SZ,

-“Logo” means the “We’re Good to Go” logo,
+“Logo(s)” means the “We’re Good to Go” logo, and where applied for, the "Safe Travels" logo,

 “Materials” means all printed and electronic media, including signage and websites and all other media channels used by the Applicant in relation to the Property,